Akshay1006/Neural-Collaborative-Filtering-for-Recommendation/README.md

 Link for the paper : https://arxiv.org/pdf/1708.05031.pdf

-This implementation consists of both MF and MLP and a final concatenation of both the layers for imporved learning.
+This implementation consists of both MF ( Matrix Factorization ) and MLP ( Multi- Layer Perceptron ) and a final concatenation of both the layers for imporved learning.

+MF and MLP layer extraction steps are also given for further fine tuning or using as an input in other model.

 Dummy dataset used is provided as a sample in the folder 'dataset'.